Access to the morning after pill to protect against pregnancy after unprotected sex or if the contraception you have used has failed.

 If the pill is not suitable for you, you’ll be provided with additional support and advice.
 This is likely to include getting in touch with your local family planning clinic or speaking to your GP.

-Please ask the cost of the emergency hormonal contraception pill at your local pharmacy.
-Many pharmacies operate a commissioned service that allows them to prescribe the morning after pill for free.
+Please ask about the cost of the emergency hormonal contraception pill at your local pharmacy.
+Many pharmacies operate a commissioned service that allows them to prescribe the morning-after pill for free.
 Speak to your local Whitworth pharmacy for more information.

-You won’t be given the morning after pill if you’re already pregnant, had unprotected sex more than 5 days ago, you’ve already been given the morning after pill this menstrual cycle, or you have sugar intolerance.
+You won’t be given the morning-after pill if you’re already pregnant, or had unprotected sex more than 5 days ago.

 Always read the information leaflet that comes with the tablet then take the tablet as soon as possible.
 You should swallow it whole with water.
 If you are sick, you will need to take another tablet.

-If you forgot to take your pill, the condom burst, your diaphragm or ring failed or you had unprotected sex, then the morning after pill might be appropriate.
-They can help prevent pregnancy, delaying or stopping the release of an egg, or by preventing a fertilised egg from implanting in the womb.
-Call in to your local Whitworth Pharmacy for confidential advice.
+If you forgot to take your pill, the condom burst, your diaphragm or ring failed or you had unprotected sex, then the morning-after pill might be appropriate.
+They can help prevent pregnancy, by delaying or stopping the release of an egg, or by preventing a fertilised egg from implanting in the womb.
+Call into your local Whitworth Pharmacy today for confidential advice.